 How do you “fix” all the broken skin?

 When the skin has been damaged through over-washing and over-use of products, the dermatologist says it’s important first to stop that exposure.
-You may relate the term “elimination diet” to food allergies, but Skotnicki has developed a skin version, a structured avoidance regimen that’s laid out in the book.
-The short-form description is that it starts with cutting out all the products you’re currently using.
+You may relate the term “elimination diet” to food allergies, but Skotnicki has developed a sensitive skin version, a structured avoidance regimen that’s laid out in the book.
+The short version is that it starts with cutting out all the products you’re currently using.
 This includes makeup for at least two weeks.
 She calls it “hitting the reset button.”

 In Skotnicki’s practice, she’s often gets patients on the elimination diet until she’s got a window for patch testing (a series of three visits).
 “So they go home.
 They use perhaps the CeraVe soap and one of the shampoos on that list, and call to say: ‘I can’t believe it; I’m all better.’
 It works.”